I tried deploying an AI agent to AgentCore using AgentCore CLI

 agentcore create --name MyAgent --framework Strands --model-provider Bedrock --memory longAndShortTerm --defaults

-The --defaults flag uses default values for unspecified options.
+Using the --defaults flag applies default values to any unspecified options.

 Generated Project Structure